-It’s Week 2 of the One Room Challenge, and I feel like I just keep chipping away at all the projects I have planned for this space.
-My first project was to hang bay window curtains.
 It had been over a year since we finished the renovation on the first floor.
-I just needed to bite the bullet and actually figure out how to hang bay window curtains.
+I just needed to bite the bullet and actually figure out how to hang drapes in a bay window.

 Last week I shared my design plans, now this week I have gotten to work on one large project…